 Why don’t I feel any different after an adjustment?

 That’s a really good question.
 After all, you originally came in because you wanted help with a problem right?

-Do you remember when your chiropractor told you that what you thought was your problem likely wasn’t your problem at all but instead it was secondary damage?
+Do you remember when your chiropractor told you that what you thought was your problem likely wasn’t your problem at all but instead it was collateral damage?

 The objective of a chiropractic adjustment is to reduce as much stress as possible from your nervous system.
 This doesn’t always equate to feeling better, but it DOES help your body to function better EVERY time.